• Skip to main content

 What is a Motor Tour Anyway?

 Our Motor Tour is an annual three-day event sponsored by the Route 66 Association of Illinois (that’s us!).
-Since 1989, the event has been scheduled for the second weekend of June.
-The Motor Tour provides an opportunity to drive and appreciate the attractions along our Illinois stretch of Route 66.
+Since 1989, the event has been scheduled for the second weekend of June, with only one year missed (a year where, unfortunately, many things were missed…).
+The Motor Tour provides an opportunity to drive and appreciate attractions along our Illinois stretch of Route 66.
+We alternate between a south start and a north start every other year, with northern starts in even years.

 Lisa Jones and Steve Stovicek getting ready to head down to Edwardsville Illinois from Joliet to begin the 2018 Route 66 Motor Tour.

 We meet Saturday morning at a location at one end of the road.
-(We alternate between a South start and a North start every other year.)
-Registered participants receive a dashboard plaque (to identify your vehicle as a Motor Tour participant), a decal and an informational guidebook/passport as they check in.
+There is additional registration available for those who missed out on the Friday event.
 When the appointed time comes, we get in our cool cars, new cars, vintage cars (or on our motorcycles, bicycles, roller skates or whatever rolls you down the road) and form a procession along Route 66.
 Thus begins the Motor Tour.
 We drive along Route 66 at a leisurely pace, enjoying the sights and attractions as we tour.
-Our guidebooks will show and tell us the way as we drive along the Mother Road, as well as inform and entertain us with stories of the people and places that made Route 66 beloved.
-Whether it’s your first ride along the road or your thousandth, you’ll discover the hidden history of Old 66.
+Guidebooks show and tell us the way as we drive along the Mother Road, as well as inform and entertain us with stories of the people and places that made Route 66 beloved.
+Whether it’s your first ride along the road or your thousandth, you’ll discover hidden stories of Old 66.

 Terry and Don Rosen at Chain of Rocks Bridge